danielrvancura/projectone/README.md

 February 8th
 Changed more CSS, cleaned up the answers and question fields.
 Got the page to display who's turn it is when they buzz in.

+February 9th
+Got the sound clip to work.
+Added more questions with pictures.
+With Steve's help, got the correct answer to light up green when an option was clicked.
+Uploaded game to github to be published.
+February 10th
+Downloaded fonts didn't travel with my page so had to add google based fonts in it's place.